MCreator/MCreator/plugins/mcreator-localization/help/default/entity/glow_texture.md

 Glow texture will be used to define mob glowing layer.
 More bright texture areas will result in these parts of the mob to glow more.

-If you don't need glow layer, keep this at default value (empty).